 We Manage Risk For You

 There is one rational reason for increasing investment risk – the potential to earn higher rates of return.
-However, there is no guarantee the potential returns will be realized.
+However, there is no guarantee the higher potential returns will actually be realized.

 Risk management should be an integral part of every investment process.
-For many people this process is more important than investing for maximum performance.
+For many people this process is more important than investing for higher returns.